ianmiell/learngitthehardway/README.md

 1st commit
 another cahnge
-Dylan George Field's change to the README ✌ chris woods change to README to demonstrate PR
+Dylan George Field's change to the README ✌ chris woods change to README to demonstrate PRmy change to the README